asr/st0244-pl/README.md

 ### Local compilation options

 You can create the `.gitignored` file `mk/config.mk` for defining your local compilation options.
-See `Makefile`'s for details.
+See `oop/Makefile`'s for details.
 An example of this file is the following:

 ```bash